 Technique exercises

-Something that sometimes separates good from less good swimmers is strength and endurance.
-At the same time, any competitive swimmer is able to beat both Arnold Schwarzenegger and cross-country skier Charlotte Kalla thanks to his or her superior technique.
-It’s more rare that a swimmer with a poor technique beats one with a good technique.
+Something that sometimes separates good from not-so-good swimmers is strength and endurance.
+Any competitive swimmer is able to beat both Arnold Schwarzenegger and cross-country skier Charlotte Kalla thanks to his or her superior technique.
+It’s rarer that a swimmer with a poor technique beats one with a good technique.

-A technique exercise focuses on one or more components in a swimmer’s movement pattern: position in the water, coordination, flexibility and direction.
-In addition, the swimmer also exercises his or her proprioception (i.e. the ability to determine the position of his or her own body parts).
+A technique exercise focuses on one or more components in a swimmer’s movement pattern: position in the water, coordination, or flexibility and direction.
+In addition, the swimmer also exercises his or her proprioception (i.e., the ability to determine the position of his or her own body parts).
 It turns out that the body uses a special type of receptors, proprioceptors, which detect the position of the joints by registering tension in muscles and tendons.
-Ordinarily, this gathering of information is not a conscious process; instead, the proprioceptors send the information to the cerebellum, where a decision to act is made.
+Ordinarily, this gathering of information is not a conscious process; instead, the proprioceptors send the information to the cerebellum where a decision to act is made.

-In this section, I present a number of technique exercises for freestyle swimming.
-There are definitely more available.
+In this section, I present a number of technique exercises for freestyle swimming, but there are definitely more available.
 Furthermore, it’s possible to simplify or further refine many of the exercises with the help of a pull buoy, paddles, snorkel, fins or ankle straps.

 Each exercise is described in terms of execution and objective.
 In addition, their effects are assessed on a scale from one to five, where five is the most beneficial.
-If you’re unclear as to how you’re to execute a particular exercise, then you may go to humanambition.se where you’ll find animations.
+If it’s unclear how you’re supposed to execute a particular exercise, go to humanambition.se to see these exercises demonstrated in animations.

 Crocodile

-ALTERNATIVE NAME: Crocodile clip, gator bite.
+ALTERNATE NAME: Crocodile clip, gator bite

 EXECUTION: When you enter your hand into the water, you stretch it far out in front of your shoulder, after which the hand bites as the jaws of a crocodile in the sense that it smacks against the surface of the water when your thumb hits your fingers.
 Repeat, but this time aiming to reach even further ahead of you.
-It’s possible to do this exercise in the catch-up direction or the Alabama direction.
+It’s possible to do this exercise in the Catch-up direction or the Alabama direction.

 Focus: On a long and stable body at the surface of the water with your head, hips and heels all positioned at the same level.

 OBJECTIVE: To extend your pull.
-A long water vessel slides faster than a short vessel, given that it stays straight.
+A long water vessel slides faster than a short vessel if it stays straight.

-Backside: 1) If you stretch your arm so far that your elbow crease points up.
-This will make hard to keep a high elbow and thereby use your entire forearm in the pull.
+BackGROUND: 1) If you stretch your arm so far that your elbow crease points up, this will make it hard to keep a high elbow and thereby use your entire forearm in the pull.
 2) If you enter your hand in front of your head, then your hip is likely to sway in the opposite direction.

 EXERCISE LEVEL: